Did you know that your employees can be your biggest advocates?

 Boost Your Reach

-With over 302 million active social media users in the US, you can see the immense potential of a well-crafted employee advocacy program to reach your target audience.
+With 239 million active social media users in the US in 2024, you can see the immense potential of a well-crafted employee advocacy program to reach your target audience.
+According to recent statistics, this number is forecasted to increase to over 300 million in 2028.

 Image via Statista

-This means, you can reach more people and spread brand awareness in a cost-effective way if you create an advocacy strategy based on best practices.
+This means you can reach more people and build brand awareness in a cost-effective way if you create an employee advocacy strategy based on best practices.

 Build Trust And Loyalty

 Studies show the trust consumers place in advertisements is declining at a steady pace.
-According to a 2020 survey conducted by Kantar, 54% of consumers believe targeted ads are intrusive.
+Ads seem to be the main culprit in hindering the consumption experience.

 What’s more?

-About 63% of them are concerned that businesses (and governments) deliberately mislead them by making gross exaggerations, according to the 2022 Edelman Trust Barometer report.
+About 61% of them are concerned that business leaders are deliberately misleading them by making gross or inaccurate exaggerations, according to the 2024 Edelman Trust Barometer report.

 So, who do they trust?

-Since the promotion is done by your employees, employee advocacy becomes a trusted and effective form of marketing if you follow the best practices.
+This is why having an employee advocacy plan becomes a trusted and effective form of marketing, especially if you follow the top employee advocacy best practices.

 Increase Leads and Sales